matthiaszimmermann/python-base/README.md

-# Python Dev Container Repository
+# Python Base Repository

+Initial python project setup with Devcontainers, CI pipeline and the Serde library.

 ## Overview
 This repository is based on [github.com/a5chin/python-uv](https://github.com/a5chin/python-uv).
 Check its readme for the main layout of this repository.